Rajpratik71/Mininet-wiki/Simple-Router.md

 <a id=IP></a>
 ### IP Forwarding

-Given a raw Ethernet frame, if the frame contains an IP packet that is not destined towards one of our interfaces:
+Given a raw Ethernet frame, if the frame contains an IP packet that is not destined for one of our interfaces:

 * Sanity-check the packet (meets minimum length and has correct checksum).
 * Decrement the TTL by 1, and recompute the packet checksum over the modified header.